🤖 Available first on Telegram

 How do reviews and voting work?

-You can also give a thumbs up or thumbs down on how well the skill is working for you.
-This helps the creator better understand which skills are popular and spot broken or buggy ones.
+You can also give a thumbs up or thumbs down on how well the skill is working for you, and that has an immediate impact on how Skills are listed and autoselected.
+The skills that you like most get used more often.
+This also helps the creator better understand which skills are popular and spot broken or buggy ones.
 Votes are anonymous.

 Sharing skills